kubeshop/botkube-docs/CONTRIBUTING.md

-# How to Contribute to BotKube
+# How to Contribute to Botkube

 We'd love your help!

-BotKube is [MIT Licensed](LICENSE) and accepts contributions via GitHub pull requests.
+Botkube is [MIT Licensed](LICENSE) and accepts contributions via GitHub pull requests.
 This document outlines conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contributions accepted.

 ### Prerequisite